tam17aki/music-esprit-python/README.md

 - **High-Resolution Algorithms**: Implements spectral estimation techniques that surpass the resolution limits of the classical Fast Fourier Transform (FFT).
 - **Multiple Methods Implemented**:
   - **Spectral MUSIC**: Frequency estimation via spectral peak-picking.
-  - **Root-MUSIC**: High-accuracy frequency estimation via polynomial rooting.
+  - **Root MUSIC**: High-accuracy frequency estimation via polynomial rooting.
+  - **Min-Norm**: A variant of MUSIC that can reduce computational cost by using a single, optimized vector from the noise subspace.
+Both spectral and root-based versions are implemented.
   - **ESPRIT**: A computationally efficient method that estimates frequencies directly without spectral search.
 - **Full Parameter Estimation**: Not just frequencies, but also amplitudes and phases are estimated using a subsequent least-squares fit.
 - **Enhanced Accuracy with Forward-Backward Averaging**: Improves estimation accuracy in low SNR or short data scenarios.
 This is implemented elegantly via a `ForwardBackwardMixin` class, showcasing a reusable and extensible design.